direkt/mcp-test/README.md

 - `error_message`: Error message explaining why parsing failed
 - `timestamp`: When the parsing error occurred

-## Log Statistics

-## Using the Database Directly
-- Log level distribution:
-  - INFO: 851,068
-  - WARN: 13,890
-  - ERROR: 1,141
-  - DEBUG: 10

-## Using the Database Programmatically

 You can query the database directly using the `query_logs.py` script: